LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 https://logtalk.org/man/logtalk_tester.html

-This automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
+In alternative to using the `logtalk_tester.ps1` PowerShell script, the Bash shell version of the automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
 That requires defining a `.profile` file setting the paths to the Logtalk scripts and the Prolog backend executables.
 For example:

 	$ cat ~/.profile
 	# YAP